gcallipo/arduino-hamradio-watch/README.md

                        "Sketch uses 29292 bytes (95%) of program storage space.
 Maximum is 30720 bytes.
                         Global variables use 1711 bytes (83%) of dynamic memory, leaving 337 bytes for local variables.
 Maximum is 2048 bytes. "

+                        The folder "build" contains the pre compiled file in case of you want to upload directly using AVRDude program.

 Author: GIUSEPPE CALLIPO - ik8yfw[AT]libero.it License: The software is released under Creative Commons (CC) license.